-To request an external review, you must send a letter to us within 4 months of the receipt of your second-level adverse determination letter.
+To request an external review, you must send a letter to us within 180 days of the receipt of your adverse determination letter.
 You must exhaust Neighborhood's internal appeal process before requesting an external review.
 Neighborhood does not restrict the minimum dollar amount of a claim in seeking at external appeal.